All Products

 Document Center

-Dataphin:Managing integration and computing tasks
+Dataphin:Manage integration and computing tasks

-Access the Integration and Computing Tasks page
+Entry point to the Integration and Compute Tasks page

-4. On the Recurring Task page, click the Integration And Computing Tasks tab.
+4. On the Recurring Task page, click the Integration and Computing Tasks tab.

 Note